 All of the Republic of Ireland forms are now imaged, transcribed and searchable at census.nationalarchives.ie, FamilySearch.org, FindMyPast.ie and Ancestry.com.
 The database lists around 5000 names relating to 1841 and around 59,000 relating to 1851 (see below).

 There are a number of researchers' transcripts and abstracts compiled from the original returns before their destruction, and donated to public institutions after 1922 in an attempt to replace up some of the lost records.
 Since the researchers were usually interested in particular families, rather than whole areas, these are generally of limited value.
 The most significant collections are the Walsh-Kelly notebooks, which also abstract parts of the 1821, 1831 and 1851 returns and relate particularly to south Kilkenny, and the Thrift Abstracts in NAI.
 Details of dates, areas covered and locations for the Walsh-Kelly notebooks will be found under Co.
-Kilkenny in Chapter 13.
+Kilkenny in the browse section.
 The Thrift Abstracts are listed in detail in the NAI pre-1901 census catalogue, under 'miscellaneous copies'.
 LDS microfilm images are available via LDS Family History Centres.
 Counties for which significant numbers exist are given under the relevant county.

 This recorded the following: